jeanfabre/PlayMaker--Unet-SubModule-/README.md

 ## Description
 This is the authoritative source code for "PlayMaker Unet", used for working with Unity 5 Networking module.

+This is a work in progress.
+Many concept still needs to be fully understood, and so, chances are that not every possible cases is properly covered by this PlayMaker bridge.

 ## Implementation
 <!--Todo-->

-## Including PlayMaker Utils in your Github Rep as a Sub Module using SourceTree
+## Including PlayMaker Unet in your Github Rep as a Sub Module using SourceTree
 1: Delete the existing "PlayMaker Unet" folder if you had it
 2: commit this deletion
 3: in the side bar of SourceTree, right click "Add SubModule"